heytaru/react-native-learning/Notes/react-native-basic.md

 npx create-expo-app@latest appname
 ```

-where the appname will be replaced by the actual app name
+where the appname will be replaced by the actual app name.
+Then select the template which we want or we can go with the blank template and let the commands do it's job.